cemontijo/nix-setup/README.md

 ## SETUP/INSTALLATION:
 To setup and use, move all desired files to your $HOME directory.

+## Bash setup:
-This setup assumes the login shell is ksh.
+This setup assumes the default login shell is ksh.
 After logging in with ksh, it will run an interactive bash shell.

+When you exit the server, the shell (ksh/bash) will run .bash_logout

+.bashrc uses functions that are defined in .bash_profile

 ## Vim setup:
 This includes a customized .vimrc file that uses the plugins in .gitmodules.